Privacy Policy

 Special categories of more sensitive personal data, which include:

 • Details about your race or ethnicity, marital status, religious or philosophical beliefs, and sexual orientation.
-This information is voluntary and it helps us monitor our policies and practices in accordance with the Equality Act 2010.
+This information is voluntary and it helps us monitor our policies and practices in accordance with the regulations in the countries where Vidrala Group operates.
 You are free to decide whether or not to provide this data and there are no consequences if it is not disclosed.
+Such data will only be requested in countries where local legislation permits or requires its collection, such as the United Kingdom.

 • Information relating to health or medical conditions, which is processed for health and safety purposes and for us to fulfil our employment law obligations.